 - Updates the known_hosts file of the current user with the host key of each host specified using the -h, -f, -e, and -x options.

-- Connects to each host using ssh and obtains the user's authorized_keys, known_hosts, and id_rsa.pub files.
+- Connects to each host using ssh and obtains the authorized_keys, known_hosts, and id_rsa.pub files to set up password-free access.

 - Adds keys from the id_rsa.pub files obtained from each host to the authorized_keys file of the current user.